olebole/irafdoc/doc/immatch.imcombine.rst

       sqrt (sum {(wt * sigma)^2}) / sum {wt}
   </pre>
   <p>
-  This is used when the input pixel values represent <tt>"sigmas"</tt>.
+  This is used when the input pixel values represent <span style="font-family: monospace;">"sigmas"</span>.
 This option is usually a second pass after the input data has been combined.
 It is important that the input is arranged such that the same scaling and pixel rejections are used.
 This means that these cannot be given by